mtl-brainhack-school-2019/C.T.S-FunctionalConnectivity_CLBP/README.md

 ## Which dataset do I want to analyze (if any)? ##
 For my project, I will use a dataset available on **OpenPain**, an open access data sharing platform for brain imaging studies of human pain.
 You can find the data set *Placebo_1* on http://www.openpain.org/index.html, provided by the Apkarian Lab, situated in Northwestern University.

+*NOTE: The structural data are currently not available on OpenPain (only functional data), but they should be in September.*

 ![CLBP](http://dev.www.health.harvard.edu/media/content/images/L0714e-1.jpg)

 This dataset comes from an RCT study investigating the determinants of placebo response.
 I will use the control group (i.e without placebo treatment; 68 participants) using their structural (T1w) and functioncal (rsfMRI) scans, during their first scanning sessions.
 For more information about the dataset, you may also refers to its original study: